muratk5n/thirdwave/en/mbl/2023/week43.md

 ---

-Infomed Comment: "Military Contractors Are Targeting Commuters..
+Informed Comment: "Military Contractors Are Targeting Commuters..
 Weapons and tech interests are skirting advertising rules and using Washington, D.C.'s subway system to influence policymakers"